 The creation of a National Trusted Intermediaries - Legal Information Network seeks to improve access to plain language legal information and affordable services through community workers who act as trusted intermediaries, such as court services staff, librarians, and social workers.

 The importance of ongoing coordination, information exchange, and collaboration across Canada in supporting and creating capacity for community workers is supported by research such as the Trusted Help Report: The role of community workers as trusted intermediaries who help people with legal problems, and, as it states, by “[r]esearchers and academics in Canada, the UK, Australia, and the US”, who have “documented the trusted intermediary approach to helping to address common legal needs”.
 Recently, the Community Justice Help: Advancing Community-Based Access to Justice report proposes a new approach for enabling community workers (as non-legal professionals) to provide assistance for law-related problems.

 Through the Network, we can better learn and understand the ways in which trusted intermediaries, such as librarians and other community workers, can advance access to justice, and how we can better support them.
 Building off of the Trusted Help Report and Community Justice Help Report, we aim to:

-- Use the network to promote information exchange and robust conversation across Canada online and through monthly virtual meet-ups
+- Use the network to promote information exchange and robust conversation across Canada online and through virtual meet-ups

 - Provide opportunities between trusted intermediaries and justice sectors to reciprocally learn how best to meet the needs for legal information